 After the car has taken all it can, the body will start to feel the effects of the crash.
 This stage is the one that you will feel directly.
 The kinetic energy unabsorbed by your car’s exterior will now transfer to your body and force it into motion.

-The motion could be restrained by a seatbelt or airbag, or the force could cause the body to collide with other parts of the car – often the window or steering wheel.
+The motion could be restrained by a seatbelt or airbag, or the force could cause your body to collide with other parts of the car – often the window or steering wheel.
 In serious incidents, the body could be entirely ejected from the vehicle, leading to the next stage of the collision.
-However, even if the movement is controlled by safety features, further injuries are still probable.
+However, even if the movement is controlled by safety features, further injuries are still possible.

 Step 3: Internal Organs Keep Moving

+The third step in the anatomy of a car crash is the calm after the storm.
 When your body has finally come to rest after a crash, you may think you are lying very still.
 But you are not.

 Your internal organs continue to bump into each other even after you have stopped moving.